LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Related Work

 \section{Related Work}

-The early code generation benchmarks such as HumanEval \citep{chen2021codex} and MBPP \citep{austin2021programsynthesislargelanguage} mainly focus on the basic Python programs, which, for a long time, have been the standard ways to evaluate the code generation capability of LLMs.
-However, as the capability of LLMs evolves, simple benchmarks like HumanEval can no longer satisfy the benchmarking needs.
-Researchers have started developing more realistic and challenging benchmarks~\citep{zhuo2024bigcodebench, Lai2022DS1000, liu2023repobench, jimenez2024swebench, chan2024mle-bench, yin-etal-2023-natural}.
+Early code generation benchmarks such as HumanEval \citep{chen2021codex} and MBPP \citep{austin2021programsynthesislargelanguage} mainly focus on the basic Python programs and have long served as standard evaluations of LLM code generation capability.
+However, as the capability of LLMs evolves, simple benchmarks like HumanEval no longer satisfy the current benchmarking needs.
+Researchers have therefore started developing more realistic and challenging benchmarks~\citep{Lai2022DS1000, yin-etal-2023-natural, zhuo2024bigcodebench, liu2023repobench, jimenez2024swebench, chan2024mle-bench}.
 Specifically, DS1000 \citep{Lai2022DS1000} and ARCADE \citep{yin-etal-2023-natural} consist of data science problems in Python.
 BigCodeBench \citep{zhuo2024bigcodebench} collects code generation tasks from Stack Overflow, which involves more complex instructions and diverse function calls.
 The SWE-Bench \citep{jimenez2024swebench} takes one step further and tests models' ability to solve real-world GitHub issues.
 This line of work emphasizes evaluating LLMs' ability to effectively implement, debug, and reason through complex real-world coding tasks.